-Guided tours of the Belle of Louisville are also available*!
-As your students step aboard the 108-year-old steamer, they will discover her iconic boiler room, where the fireman fires the boilers for each cruise; explore the historic engine room, home to an engine older than the Belle and more.
+Guided tours of the Belle of Louisville are also available!* As your students step aboard the 108-year-old steamer, they will discover her iconic boiler room where the fireman fires the boilers for each cruise and explore the historic engine room, home to an engine older than the Belle and more.

 (*Dependent on group size.
 Guided tours and cruises of the Belle of Louisville are only available April through October.
 Tours and cruises on the Mary M. Miller are available year-round.)

 Customized programs and field trips can also be organized to meet the needs of the curriculum.
 It is recommended that teachers contact Eric Frantz at least one month ahead of the field trip to begin customizing educational materials.